diyorzakirov07/mkmf2/README.md

 4. The script will print out all the module dependencies the file has.
 5. You also can test the Makefile.am creation.
-6. Run the mkmf2.py script with a full path to the folder with Fortran modules.
+6. Run the mkmf2 script with a full path to the folder with Fortran modules.

 **Example:**
 ```
-python mkmf2.py path/to/your/folder
+./mkmf2.py path/to/your/folder
 ```
 **Available options for mkmf2.py**
 ```